Land and property resumptions

 What is a Notice of Intention to Resume?

-This is the start of the formal process for the compulsory acquisition (resumption) of land under the Acquisition of Land Act 1967.
+A Notice of Intention to Resume (NIR) is the start of the formal process for the compulsory acquisition (resumption) of land under the Acquisition of Land Act 1967.
+It sets out the land or easement required to be acquired with an associated 'resumption plan', the purpose for the acquisition, and the right to object.

 Can I object?